-German Shepherd, the most accomplished and versatile breed known today, was the creation of Capt.
+The German Shepherd is the most accomplished and versatile breed known today, and was the creation of Capt.
 Max Von Stephanitz, a retired German Calvary officer in the 1890’s.
 The intelligence, loyalty, and devotion he developed in this breed made them the worlds preferred police/military breed.
 But lifestyles have changed since 1890.

 The original Shepherd was a rural dog, herding livestock by day and protecting the home by night.
 For those cold European nights a dense fur coat was essential for life outside.